Lymphedema & Breast Cancer

 Breast Cancer Surgery

-A surgical procedure called sentinel lymph node biopsy has decreased the incidence of lymphedema compared with the full axillary dissections, because fewer nodes are removed with this approach.
-There is evidence that risk of lymphedema maybe increased by as much as 48% among women who undergo radiotherapy.
+A surgical procedure called sentinel lymph node biopsy has decreased the incidence of lymphedema compared with the full axillary dissections because this approach removes fewer nodes.
+There is evidence that the risk of lymphedema may be increased by as much as 48% among women who undergo radiotherapy.

-Physical changes with lymphedema are associated with skin changes, loss of sensation and limb function and pain of varying intensity and frequency.
-Breast cancer survivors find lymphedema more distressing than a mastectomy as it is less possible to hide the physical manifestation.
+Physical changes with lymphedema are associated with skin changes, loss of sensation and limb function, and pain of varying intensity and frequency.
+Breast cancer survivors find lymphedema more distressing than a mastectomy, as it is more difficult to hide the physical manifestation.

-If you experience above symptoms after lymphnode removal and/or radiation please contact your physician and find a lymphedema therapist immediately.
-Lymphedema does not go away on it’s own.
+If you experience any of the above symptoms after lymph node removal and/or radiation, please contact your physician and find a lymphedema therapist immediately.
+Lymphedema does not go away on its own.
 It needs to be treated by an expert in lymphatic drainage.